lightning/bolts/01-messaging.md

 In order to allow for the existence of very long-lived TCP connections, at times it may be required that both ends keep alive the TCP connection at the application level.
-Such messages also allow obsfusation of traffic patterns.
+Such messages also allow obfuscation of traffic patterns.

 1. type: 18 (`ping`)
 2. data: